ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 	/usr/lib/libz.1.dylib (compatibility version 1.0.0, current version 1.2.11)
 ```

-We can then write a simple [C
+Now we have the ability to write a [C
 program](https://github.com/aslesarenko/ergo-appkit-examples/blob/master/c-examples/freezecoin.c)
+which uses the library.
-to use the library.
-The interface to our native library does have a little
+ The interface to our native library does have a bit of
-ceremony — because the VM needs to manage a heap, threads, a garbage collector
+boilerplate (because the VM needs to manage a heap, threads, a garbage collector
-and other services, we need to create an instance of the system, and tell it
+and more), and thus we need to create an instance and provide it
-about our main thread.
+our main thread.

 ```
 #include <stdlib.h>